1125-1101 - Great Vocals

 Writer/Composer: Moises Vivanco (1950)

 This astonishing Peruvian soprano of exotic multi-lingual songs could actually sing in more than 4 to 5 octaves, including baritone.
-Unique is her ability / agility in a vocal range that’s really the stuff that dreams are made of.
-Very few singers can match her vocal prowess and sustain the vibrato and the quivering notes that she displays here.
-She mostly recorded in the early 1950s in the days before artists could travel the world over, to maintain a fanbase and achieve record sales.
-She is unparalled in her exotic birdlike sounds…Sumptuous!
-Enchanting!
+Unique is her ability and agility in a vocal range that we must agree, is really the stuff that dreams are made of.
+Very few singers could match her vocal prowess and sustain the vibrato of quivering notes that she sustained and displayed here.
+She mostly recorded in the early 1950s in the days before artists could travel the world over, to maintain a fanbase to satisfy their iconic fame, by way of concerts and record sales.
+In her era, 1950s through the 1980s, she seemed to be unparalleled in her extraordinary, exotic birdlike sounds…Absolutely Jaw-Dropping and Enchanting!

 1122.
 IF (1971)